enveda/np-clinical-trials/README.md

 If you have found our manuscript useful in your work, please consider citing:

 > Domingo-Fernandez, D., Gadiya, Y., Preto, A. J., Krettler, C., Mubeen, S., Allen, A., Healey, D., Colluru, V. (2024).
-The increase in prevalence of natural products through the drug discovery process. *bioRxiv*.
+Natural products have increased rates of clinical trial success throughout the drug development process. *bioRxiv*.

 ## Reproducibility